Divisiones Regionales de Fútbol in Balearic Islands: Champions

-Regional Preferente de Menorca
+División de Honor de Menorca

-The Regional Preferente de Menorca is one of the lower levels of the Spanish Football League.
+The División de Honor de Menorca (formerly Regional Preferente de Menorca) is one of the lower levels of the Spanish Football League.
 It stands at the sixth level of Spanish football with teams five promotions away from the top division.
 Teams from this league progress into the Tercera División RFEF Group 11 via Play Offs against teams from Evissa and Mallorca.
 The participating teams are based on the island of Menorca.

 The League

-The Regional Preferente is played with 11 clubs.
+The División de Honor is played with 11 clubs.
 At the end of the season, the champion advances to the promotion playoff.